-Deborah Douglas: Curator of Science and Technology, MIT Museum
+Deborah Douglas: Director of Collections and Curator of Science and Technology, MIT Museum.

 Elliot Fishman: runs a consulting firm with expertise in the following areas: Corporate Valuation, Fairness Opinions, Employee Stock Option Pricing (409a), Expert Witness/Litigation Support, M&A Advisory, Intangible Asset Valuation, Private Equity and Secondaries Valuation (ASC 820), and Private Equity Due Diligence.
 Astrina counts as clients Wall Street law firms, venture capital firms, venture-backed start-ups, Fortune 500 Companies, IP rich companies, and ultra high net worth individuals.

 Lisa Bud-Frierman: Honorary Research Fellow, Centre for International Business History, University of Reading, UK

 Elizabeth (Betsy) Hanson: writes about the life sciences and the history of science.
 She has recently completed projects for The Rockefeller University, the American Museum of Natural History, the Lasker Foundation, the Parkinson’s Disease Foundation, and Columbia University’s Earth Institute.
 She has taught students at Yale University and Bard College, and is the author of two books: Animal Attractions: Nature on Display in American Zoos (Princeton University Press, 2002) and The Rockefeller University Achievements: A Century of Science for the Benefit of Humankind, 1901-2001 (Rockefeller University Press, 2000).